Venafi/openstack-heat-plugin-venafi/README.md

 Venafi Heat Plugin for OpenStack
 ================================

+:warning: **This community-supported open source project has reached its END-OF-LIFE, and as of May 30th 2025, this project is deprecated and will no longer be maintained**.

 This solution implements an OpenStack [Heat plugin](https://wiki.openstack.org/wiki/Heat/Plugins) that uses the [VCert-Python](https://github.com/Venafi/vcert-python) library to simplify enrollment of TLS certificates needed for stacks while ensuring their compliance with enterprise